oksana-c/uc_fedex/README.txt

 checkout page, including the full request sent to the FedEx server and the complete response.
 Examine these lines carefully for any hints of what is going wrong.

-If you're using the devel module with Ubercart alpha 8, turn it off - shipping quotes in alpha 8 don't work with devel on.
-I'm told this has been fixed in bazaar, so it won't be a problem with the next release.

 Read the comments in the code - there are some debugging print statements left in that can be uncommented if you have problems, and there is a menu option in